a16z/jolt/book/src/usage/stdlib.md

 # Standard Library
 Jolt supports the full Rust standard library.
-Do enable support, simply add the `guest-std` feature to the Jolt import in the guest's `Cargo.toml` file and remove the `#![cfg_attr(feature = "guest", no_std)]` directive from the guest code.
+To enable support, simply add the `guest-std` feature to the Jolt import in the guest's `Cargo.toml` file and remove the `#![cfg_attr(feature = "guest", no_std)]` directive from the guest code.

 ## Example
 ```rust